-15% off your first order*.

 "If the horse was in good physical condition beforehand, and as long as the cessation of activity did not exceed 4 or 5 weeks, it can go quite quickly" - Michel Robert.

-1. Health check-up
+1. Health check

-2. Start smoothly
+2. Start gently

-➢ Step 1: Work on foot
+➢ Step 1: working on foot

-➢ Step 2: the mounted work
+➢ Stage 2: mounted work

 "The horse's body will harden as the jumping sessions progress.
 There's nothing to stop you jumping small obstacles almost every day.
 On the other hand, jumping too high too fast is just asking for trouble.
 Far too many horses hurt themselves on landings and don't want to jump any more because they haven't been sufficiently prepared physically" - Michel Robert.